LemonFountainPerson/The-Lemon-Engine/Documentation.md

 **Game Loop**

 The main structure of the game loop is as follows:
+First, the Game Tick function is called, which comprises of all functions responsible for updating the state of the game.
+This function runs as follows;

+MasterControls is run to take input from the keyboard and run any debug commands that can be used for ease of development.

-First, PlayCutscene is run to operate the currently playing cutscene, if the GameWorld's GameState is set to "CUTSCENE".
+PlayCutscene is run to operate the currently playing cutscene, if the GameWorld's GameState is set to "CUTSCENE".

-Next, updateObjects is run to update every object in the GameWorld.
+UpdateObjects is run to update every object in the GameWorld.

-Next, updatePlayer is ran to take user input and operate the player.
+UpdatePlayer is ran to take user input and operate the player.
 After these two functions all game logic has been performed.
 Any further functionality should go here after these functions (such as menu control, other self-implemented object types, etc.)

-Finally, worldCameraControl is called to move the GameWorld's camera according to the state of the GameWorld. (i.e: following the player) The camera is represented by a Camera struct that is part of the GameWorld.
+WorldCameraControl is called to move the GameWorld's camera according to the state of the GameWorld. (i.e: following the player) The camera is represented by a Camera struct that is part of the GameWorld.
 The separation of the camera and the player means the camera is completely independent of the player and can be moved independently if you wish.
 For convinience, it's recommended to do this from the worldCameraControl function.
 This can be controlled through the use of the CameraMode variable which holds a CameraState enum defining what the camera should be doing.
 (Following the player, staying in place, free roam, etc.)